amethyst/specs/book/src/07_setup.md

 ## Custom `setup` functionality

-The good qualities of `setup` doesn't end here however, we can also use `setup` to create our non-`Default` resources, and also to initialize our `System`s!
+The good qualities of `setup` don't end here however.
+We can also use `setup` to create our non-`Default` resources, and also to initialize our `System`s!
 We do this by custom implementing the `setup` function in our `System`.

-Lets say we have a `System` that process events, using `shrev::EventChannel`:
+Let's say we have a `System` that process events, using `shrev::EventChannel`:

 ```rust,ignore
 struct Sys {